Minority Report: Filming

-Filming took place from March 22 to July 18, 2001, in Washington, D.C., Virginia, and Los Angeles.
-Film locations included the Ronald Reagan Building (as PreCrime headquarters) and Georgetown.
+Filming took place from March 22 to July 18, 2001 in Washington, D.C., Virginia, and Los Angeles.
+Locations included the Ronald Reagan Building (as PreCrime headquarters) and Georgetown.
 The skyline of Rosslyn, Virginia is visible when Anderton flies across the Potomac River.
-A quick shot of Indian Field Creek, which crosses the Colonial Parkway in Yorktown, Virginia, is seen as John takes Agatha to his wife's house.
-During production, Spielberg made regular appearances on a video-only webcam based in the craft services truck, both alone and with Tom Cruise; together they conferred publicly with Ron Howard and Russell Crowe via a similar webcam on the set of A Beautiful Mind in New York.
+A brief shot of Indian Field Creek, which crosses the Colonial Parkway in Yorktown, Virginia, is seen as John takes Agatha to his wife's house.
+During production, Spielberg and Cruise made regular appearances on a webcam based in the craft services truck.
+Butter Island—off North Haven, Maine in the Penobscot Bay—was used for the island in the last shot of the film.